shaybogomoltz/BRITNZ/Linkedin_profile_of_IT_recruiters.md

 # Linkedin profile of IT recruiters
 #### Before start adding them, write a good message to send together with the invitation.
+#### This will defintely open a good communication channel and will increase your chance of landing a job.

 * https://www.linkedin.com/in/alricwright/
 * https://www.linkedin.com/in/amangill1/